You don’t need to be an expert to understand sports betting terminology.

 Betting on the favourite to win by laying money odds.

-Money bet by one bookmaker with bookmaker to reduce its liability.
+Money bet by one bookmaker with another bookmaker to reduce its liability.

 The maximum amount a bookmaker will allow you to bet before they change the odds and/or the points.